sabinaprochowski13/MovieRatings/README.md

 7) There are ratings on movies from several franchises ([‘Star Wars’, ‘Harry Potter’, ‘The Matrix’, ‘Indiana Jones’, ‘Jurassic Park’, ‘Pirates of the Caribbean’, ‘Toy Story’, ‘Batman’]) in this dataset.
 How many of these are of inconsistent quality, as experienced by viewers?
-8) Build a prediction model of your choice (regression or supervised learning) to predict movie ratings (for all 400 movies) from all available factors that are not movie ratings (columns 401- 477).
+8) Build a prediction model of your choice (regression or supervised learning) to predict movie ratings (for all 400 movies) from personality factors only.
+Make sure to use cross-validationmethods to avoid overfitting and characterize the accuracy of your model.
+9) Build a prediction model of your choice (regression or supervised learning) to predict movie ratings (for all 400 movies) from gender identity, sibship status and social viewing preferences (columns 475-477) only.
 Make sure to use cross-validation methods to avoid overfitting and characterize the accuracy of your model.
+10) Build a prediction model of your choice (regression or supervised learning) to predict movie ratings (for all 400 movies) from all available factors that are not movie ratings (columns 401- 477).
+Make sure to use cross-validation methods to avoid overfitting and characterize the accuracy of your model.
+11) Extra credit: Tell us something interesting about this dataset that is not trivial and not already part of an answer (implied or explicitly) to these enumerated questions.